Becoming a Geologist

 The Science Lab

 Mr. Berry established a science lab at the school.
 Now, this was not just a room with a couple of dead frogs in it.
 This lab was packed to the gills with the most amazing dangerous stuff I could imagine.
 Chemicals-magnets-microscopes-bunsen burners-steam engines-gyroscopes-geiger counters-acid-scalpels-microscope slides.
-All kinds of curiosities from all around the world.
+For the true science nerds, there was even a cloud chamber!
+All kinds of curiosities from all over the world.
 But most of all, the rocks.
 Hundreds of specimens of rocks and minerals.
-Mr. Berry loved anything scientific, but he especially loved earth science and geology.
-And he loved talking about rocks and minerals, looking at them, and handling them.
+Mr. Berry loved anything scientific, but he especially loved earth science and geology. and he loved talking about rocks and minerals, looking at them, and handling them.

 Artifacts from Easter Island – Science Lab – Oak Terrace